Blotch3D/Blotch3D/README.md

 Vertex

 A point in space.
 Typically, a point at which the line segments of a polygon meet.
 That is, a corner of a polygon.
-A corner of an object.
-Most visible objects are described as a set of vertices.
+A corner of a model.
+Most visible models are described as a set of vertices.
 Each vertex can have a color, texture coordinate, and normal.

 Polygon